Dr. Zed Blanco

 - Its also shown in the tie-in comics that she thinks very highly of Marcus.
 She goes so far as to identify him as her hero due to the fact that he took her in after she'd been living alone for year, after only meeting her in passing once years prior.

-- Zig-zagged in Hidden Journals as she literally popped a vein when another human being greeted her (with enough pressure to cover both of them in blood).
+- Zig-zagged in the Hidden Journals questline as she literally popped a vein when another human being greeted her (with enough pressure to cover both of them in blood).
 She also apparently barricaded her home to soundproof it from other people's merriment, and dry-heaving into a bucket for 3 hours was considered an improvement for dealing with compliments.

 - Insufferable Genius: As one of the smartest people on Pandora, she is incredibly condescending towards everyone.
 Lampshaded by Zed in the second game.